AdityaGarg8/git-credential-email/README.md

 - Thunderbird
 - GNOME Evolution
-- GNOME Online Accounts (only available for Gmail)
+- GNOME Online Accounts (only available for Gmail and Outlook)

 In order to set the client credentials of your choice, run (taking `git credential-gmail` as an example):